 Going back to rhabdo, this is no different from a marathon runner.
 A marathon runner trains to be able to complete the race just like a CrossFit athlete trains to complete an RX workout.
 Anyone could attempt to complete an activity out of their ability, and doing so may lead to injury.
 Again, there may be factors outside of your control, but YOU can prevent most situations that could lead to injury.

 Why I don’t do CrossFit… Why?
 Because Olympic and power lifts are not meant to be done in sets of 30 or for time. — Why I Don’t Do CrossFit

-CrossFit emphasises speed and weight, not technique
+CrossFit emphasizes speed and weight, not technique

-I have already said this a few times in this post, CrossFit workouts often consist of high repetitions with weight for time.
-I also previously discussed how olympic lifts require a lot of skill and technique.
-Finally, I mentioned that CrossFit does start by demonstrating the movements, breaking them down and encouraging practice.
-If you add this up, you may come to the conclusion that CrossFit does teach technique, but nowhere near the level of an olympic lifting instructor and CrossFit pushes high repetitions of movement that are extremely complex.
+I have already said this a few times in this post: CrossFit workouts often consist of high repetitions with weight for time.
+I also previously discussed how Olympic lifts require a lot of skill and technique.
+Finally, I mentioned that CrossFit does start by demonstrating the movements, breaking them down, and encouraging practice.
+If you add this up, you may come to the conclusion that CrossFit does teach technique, but nowhere near the level of an Olympic lifting instructor, and CrossFit pushes high repetitions of movement that are extremely complex.
 I would completely agree.

 CrossFit trainers are not properly educated

-- You should always check with a doctor before starting a fitness program and you should check with your doctor if you have any concerns about your health.
+- You should always check with a doctor before starting a fitness program, and you should check with your doctor if you have any concerns about your health.

-- You are responsible for ensuring you are getting a quality experience (i.e. coach, facilities, equipment, etc) so do your research.
+- You are responsible for ensuring you are getting a quality experience (i.e., coach, facilities, equipment, etc.) so do your research.

 - At the end of the day, it is up to you as an athlete to determine where you are fitness-wise as well as what your limits are.

-- While you should be pushing yourself and not making excuses, if you are too tired, too sore or feel pain, STOP.
+- While you should be pushing yourself and not making excuses, if you are too tired, too sore, or feel pain, STOP.